neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

                           | |          | |
                           | +----------+ |
                           +--------------+
-                              NEO node
+                              Neo node
 ```

-In this tutorial, we will focus on the other protocol, the [NEO protocol](https://docs.neo.org/docs/en-us/tooldev/advanced/network-protocol.html).
-Using the Golang programming language, we will learn how to communicate with a NEO node.
+In this tutorial, we will focus on the other protocol, the [Neo protocol](https://docs.neo.org/docs/en-us/tooldev/advanced/network-protocol.html).
+Using the Golang programming language, we will learn how to communicate with a Neo node.

-## NEO Ping with Golang
+## Neo Ping with Golang

-Although many [core libraries of NEO](https://github.com/neo-project/neo) are written in C# or Python, for this tutorial we will use [Golang](https://golang.org/).
+Although many [core libraries of Neo](https://github.com/neo-project/neo) are written in C# or Python, for this tutorial we will use [Golang](https://golang.org/).
 The communication basics are the same for all languages.

-The NEO protocol defines However, ia header and a payload.
+The Neo protocol defines However, ia header and a payload.
 Every message needs to be sent with this specific format, with a 24 bytes header and its payload:

 ```
  0                   1                   2                   3